makezurich/website/content/techspecs.md

 +++

 Here are all the datasheets, technical specifications, libraries and other useful resources for all the available hardware.

+##### _This is being updated in real time, please stay tuned, and check in with us on Slack #makezurich-help if you have questions._

 **For examples and additional information, please check this [hardware intro](https://github.com/makezurich/makezurich-hardware-intro) <i class="fa fa-angle-double-right"></i>**